We are a small, highly specialised centre dedicated to the care and rehabilitation of sick, injured and mistreated birds of prey.

 The centre operates extensively with organisations such as the RSPCA, local veterinary practices, Lancashire & Yorkshire Constabulary and increasingly, members of the public.

-Every year we receive up to 100 birds.
+Every year we receive many birds.
 Spring and early summer is of course our busiest time, mostly with chicks or young birds inexperienced in hunting having recently been left by their parents, clumsily crashing into something whilst trying to hunt.
 These chicks and juvenile birds are provided with a safe controlled environment that enables them to develop without becoming socially imprinted on people, thus enabling them to be successfully returned to their natural habitat.

 Birds that have only minor injuries are released as soon as feasible and whenever possible returned to the area were they were found.